richie0866/Rostruct/docs/getting-started/publishing-your-project.md

 If you prefer a quick, concise way to load Rostruct, you can load through an HTTP request.

-To load Rostruct with an HTTP request, you should first locate your preferred release from the [GitHub Releases page](https://github.com/richie0866/Rostruct/releases/latest).
-Once you've done that, you can copy the version to the left of the title, and paste it as `TAG_VERSION_HERE` in this code:
+To do this, you should first pick a release from the [GitHub Releases page](https://github.com/richie0866/Rostruct/releases/latest).
+Once you've done that, you can copy the **tag version** and paste it as `TAG_VERSION_HERE` in this code:

 ```lua
 local VERSION = "TAG_VERSION_HERE"